wp-plugins/peters-login-redirect/readme.txt

 Define a set of redirect rules for specific users, users with specific roles, users with specific capabilities, and a blanket rule for all other users (logout redirects in this plugin support only this blanket rule).
 Also, set a redirect URL for post-registration.
 This is all managed in Settings > Login/logout redirects.

 You can use the syntax **[variable]username[/variable]** in your URLs so that the system will build a dynamic URL upon each login, replacing that text with the user's username.
-In addition to username, there is "homeurl", "siteurl", and "postid-23" and you can also add your own custom URL "variables".
+In addition to username, there is "homeurl", "siteurl", "postid-23", "http_referer" and you can also add your own custom URL "variables".
 See Other Notes / How to Extend for documentation.

 If you're using a plugin such as Gigya that bypasses the regular WordPress login redirect process (and only allows one fixed redirect URL), set that plugin to redirect to wp-content/plugins/peters-login-redirect/wplogin_redirect_control.php and set the $rul_use_redirect_controller setting to "true" in the main plugin file.